was to add this beginner to intermediate Pilates section to

 readers to the importance of stretching.
 Most people, other than

-professionals, when weight training or participating in any other
+professional athletes, when weight training or participating in any

 exercise or sport don’t stretch.
 They don’t see the